tleon/docker-light-stack-php8/README.md

-# Nginx-Php-Mysql Docker stack for symfony 4+
+# Nginx-Php Docker stack for symfony 5+ php8

 ## Description
 This stacks starts the following containers :